-Updated: I have gotten quite a few comments and questions about the toxins in plastic bags.
+Updated: I have gotten quite a few comments and questions about the toxins in plastic bags used when making omelettes in a bag.
 These freezer bags from Glad are BPA free.

 Start by breaking two eggs into a FREEZER ziploc bag.
 Add the ingredients of your choice just like a traditional omelette.